apache/druid/docs/api-reference/retention-rules-api.md

 ## Get an array of retention rules for a datasource

 Retrieves an array of rule objects for a single datasource.
-If there are no retention rules, it returns an empty array.
+Returns an empty array if there are no retention rules.

-Note that this endpoint returns an `HTTP 200 Success` code message even if the datasource does not exist.
+Note that this endpoint returns an `HTTP 200` even if the datasource does not exist.

 ### URL